Reflections on From Inactivity to Independence

 • and rethinking what “success” looks like

-the report demonstrates a model of care that is both deeply humane and practically effective, aligning clearly with the Five Foundations of Our Shared Agreement.
+this paper demonstrates a model of care that is both deeply humane and practically effective, aligning clearly with the Five Foundations of Our Shared Agreement.

 As the Personalisation Programme team, we see this work as part of a broader shift, away from assumptions of decline and toward belief in capabilities.
 Away from task-centred care and toward co-produced person-centred support.

-This report helps lift the lid on what’s possible when people are met where they are, seen as partners in change, and supported to live with confidence and connection.
+From Inactivity to Independence helps lift the lid on what’s possible when people are met where they are, seen as partners in change, and supported to live with confidence and connection.

 For those of us working to embed personalisation across health and care in Lincolnshire, and beyond, this can be a source of inspiration, a validation of strengths-based practice, and a call to action to keep building systems that truly put people at the centre.